The Importance of Designing an Effective Operating Model

 3. Optimises Performance

-When you design an operating model that works, it reduces silos, increases transparency, and improves service delivery across every department.
+When you create an effective operating model, it reduces silos, increases transparency, and enhances service delivery across every department.

 How to Design an Operating Model: Step-by-Step